JS80P

 Filter Logarithmic Q Factor (LG Q)

-The toggle switch above the Q knob can switch between using a linear or a logarithmic scale for the knob.
+The toggle switch above the Q factor knob can switch between using a linear or a logarithmic scale for the knob.

 Filter Cutoff Frequency Inaccuracy